adcaudill/ccsrch/README.md

                    or 2 format
-    -T             Check for both Track 1 and Track 2 patterns -c             Show a count of hits per file (only when using -o) -l N           Limits the number of results from a single file before going on to the next file.
+    -T             Check for both Track 1 and Track 2 patterns -c             Show a count of hits per file (only when using -o) -s             Show live status information (only when using -o) -l N           Limits the number of results from a single file before going on to the next file.
     -n <list>      File extensions to exclude (i.e .dll,.exe)